2025-26 college football bowl game odds, lines, CFP picks, best bets, predictions from proven model

 SportsLine's computer model has revealed its college football bowl picks and CFP first-round predictions after 10,000 simulations of each game

-Three college football bowl games are in the books after the Celebration Bowl, the LA Bowl and the Salute to Veterans Bowl have all crowned winners.
-The 2025-26 college football bowl schedule rolls on with more games Wednesday, Thursday and Friday, which is the day the first round of the College Football Playoff begins.
-No. 8 Oklahoma is a 1-point underdog against No. 9 Alabama on Friday in the latest college football odds.
+Four FBS college football bowl games are in the books after the LA Bowl, Salute to Veterans Bowl, Cure Bowl and 68 Ventures Bowl all crowned winners.
+The 2025-26 college football bowl schedule rolls on with more games on Thursday and Friday, which is the day the first round of the College Football Playoff begins.
+No. 8 Oklahoma is a 1.5-point underdog against No. 9 Alabama on Friday in the latest college football odds.

 Saturday is nothing but CFP action, and the latest College Football Playoff lines are No. 7 Texas A&M (-3.5) vs. No. 10 Miami, No. 6 Ole Miss (-17.5) vs. No. 11 Tulane and No. 5 Oregon (-21) vs. No. 12 James Madison, with the higher seed hosting all of those games on campus.
 Before locking in any college football bowl picks for those games or others, be sure to see the latest bowl and playoff college football predictions from SportsLine's proven model.